Essential oil

-Essential oils are concentrated, hydrophobic liquids containing volatile (readily evaporate) chemical compounds extracted from plant material.
-Essential oils are also known as volatile oils, ethereal oils, aetheroleum, or simply as the oil of the plant from which they were extracted, such as oil of clove.
-An essential oil is essential in the sense that the oil contains the fragrance or essence of the plant.
+Essential oils, volatile oils, ethereal oils or aetheroleum are types of oils composed of hydrophobic volatile organic compounds, usually in liquid form, obtained from plant material, such as oil of clove from clove.
+An essential oil is "essential" in the sense that the oil contains the fragrance or "essence" of that plant.
 The term "essential" used here does not indicate that it is nutritionally required in the diet, as with essential amino acid or essential fatty acid.
+A natural component of plant rinds, leaves, or bark, essential oils are fragrant if the plant is crushed or industrially extracted using a steam process.